 It is my honor to play Sharon Tate in our next film TATE.
 This movie will only celebrate her life.
 We will not violate her or exploit her death.
 For too long this beautiful woman made of light has had to endure tragedy.
 It is time to take away the microphone from the maniac.
 It’s her time.
 Thank you Debra Tate for joining us in sharing your sister’s life.
 I know, with you as our producing partner- we will do right.
 I love you.
 And to my husband- who stands with me, everyday, striving to bring female forward stories to the screen.
 I love you.
 Simply, you are the greatest. xx

 Sharon Tate‘s only surviving family member, sister Debra, has been careful to protect her family’s legacy in the years since Sharon’s murder.
 That’s what makes Tate such an interesting project, as Debra is producing the film along with actress Kate Bosworth, who will play Sharon, and her husband, Michael Polish, who’s directing.
 Though it won’t focus on her death, it will tell a loving story about the life of a woman who’s fate—and the fate of her unborn child—was snuffed out by a horrific act.
 No release date has been announced, but it’s set for 2019.

 American Psycho director Mary Harron took Charlie Says to the Venice Film Festival last year, where it received mixed reviews.
-The film, which stars Matt Smith as Charles Manson and focuses on the women under his control, will arrive in theaters on May 10 and on VOD May 17.
+The film, which stars Matt Smith as Charles Manson and focuses on the women under his control, arrived in theaters on May 10 and on VOD May 17.

 Once Upon a Time in Hollywood